9 Battle-Tested Tactics to Create Unique Content

 Do future forecasts

-Everyone loves a nice report looking into the future.
+Everyone loves a nice report looking into the future, especially if it incorporates the latest industry news.

 These results should always be tied back to your product or service.
 Essentially, showing customers that your solution is already aligned with where things are going.

 And here's a pro tip: turn your predictions into a visually striking timeline or infographic.
-I've seen these types of visuals get shared like wildfire on LinkedIn.
+I've seen these types of visual content get shared like wildfire on LinkedIn.

 Go beyond the basic content brief